lamarquise/Cub3D/README.md

 #### Minimap.c
 These functions exist to help create the minimap.

+if # x boxes even and res x even, spacing even if # x boxes even and res x odd, spacing odd same for y

 ##### Ft Sizing Minimap Imge
-Calculates the size of the minimap grid depending on the resolution and the map proportions.
+Calculates the size of the minimap grid depending on the resolution and the map proportions. leaves a buffer of 5 pix at least on all sides.

 ##### Ft Draw Box
 Draws a single filled in squar of pixels at a specified location in an image.
 The location is specified with a 1D system not a 2D coordinate system, this fits right into the way pixels are addressed by the images.
+Starts drawing from top left of box

 ##### Ft Fill Imge
 Fills every pixel of an imge with a specified color, by iterating through the